The Variants dialog

 Each column in the main Selected samples table has a radio button under its header; the number of distinct values for that column is listed there as well.
 Click this radio button to assign a color to each sample based on this column's value:

-Each sample will be marked with a color corresponding to a value (e.g. "Thailand" is marked with the teal color).
-These colors are assigned automatically, but you can edit them by clicking the color swatches in the column header.
-Hover the mouse over the swatch to see its corresponding value...
+Each sample will be marked with an automatically chosen color corresponding to a value (e.g. "Vietnam" is marked with the teal color).

 If there are 10 or more distinct values in a column, they will not receive individual colors; instead, they will be marked with a two-tone gradient: